 2) Click the Download link.
 (If you are familiar with using Torrents, you may select the Torrent Download link for a faster download and less stress on the Bodhi servers)

 3) Save the file to a location you will remember.

-1) From the same link as above click the md5 link.
+1) Using the same Download link as above click the md5 link.

 2) Save the file to the same location that you saved the Bodhi Linux .iso file.

 3) Open a terminal emulator (Terminology for example)

 4) Switch to the directory where you downloaded the files (